apt-get build-dep php4

 If you're building apache2 modules, add it to the

-rule too, but I haven't tested that.
+configure-apache2-stamp rule too, but I haven't tested that.

 I also had problems building the caudium packages so I removed all of the

-caudium related stuff from debian/rules
+caudium related stuff from debian/rules.

 Here's the full patch.